matthew-brett/curious-git/_sources/curious_remotes.txt

 When you first start using git, I strongly recommend you always use an explicit ``git fetch`` followed by ``git merge`` instead of ``git pull``.
-It is very common to run into problems using ``git pull`` that are made more confusing by the fusion of the "fetch" and "merge" step.
-For example, it is not uncommon that you have done more work on a local copy, before you do an innocent ``git pull`` from a repository with new work on the same file.
+It is easy to run into problems using ``git pull`` that are made more confusing by the fusion of the "fetch" and "merge" step.
+For example, it is not uncommon that you have done more work on a local copy, before you do an innocent ``git pull`` from a repository with different new work on the same file.
 You may well get merge conflicts, which can be rather surprising and confusing, even for experienced users.
-If you do ``git fetch`` followed by ``git merge``, the steps are clearer so the merge conflict is less confusing and it is clearer what to do.
+If you do ``git fetch`` followed by ``git merge``, the steps are clearer so the merge conflict is less confusing and it is more obvious what to do.

 Linking local and remote branches
 ---------------------------------